 Nearly all courses are designed to be of interest and accessible to both majors and non-majors.
 Regardless of background, students should normally take the introductory course, PHIL 100, before they take any other philosophy course at Kenyon.
 Each member of the philosophy faculty offers a section of the introductory course.
 This course serves as an introduction to the subject through the reading of original works by major philosophers.
+Although many of our texts derive from earlier centuries and from classical Greece, we are concerned with what is of timeless and present importance in them.
 We emphasize classroom discussion, focusing on interpretation of the texts and consideration of the philosophical issues raised by them.
 We assign several short papers and we give a final examination.
-Other courses especially recommended for first-year students are PHIL 105 and 115.
+Other courses especially recommended for first-year students are PHIL 105 Introduction to Logic and PHIL 115 Practical Issues in Ethics.

-Courses that may be taken without prerequisites are:

-- PHIL 105 Introduction to Logic

-- PHIL 110 Introduction to Ethics

-- PHIL 115 Practical Issues in Ethics

-- PHIL 190 The Anthropocene as a Philosophical Problem

-- PHIL 200 Ancient Philosophy

-- PHIL 208 Contemporary Political Philosophy

-- PHIL 210 Modern Philosophy

-- PHIL 212 Early Chinese Philosophy

-- PHIL 225 Existentialism

-- PHIL 235 Philosophy of Law

-- PHIL 240 Philosophy of Religion

-- PHIL 270 Political Philosophy

-- PHIL 275 Moral Psychology

-Intermediate-level courses include:

-- PHIL 201 Symbolic Logic

-- PHIL 245 Philosophy of Natural Science

-- PHIL 270 Political Philosophy

-- PHIL 291 Special Topic

-More advanced courses include:
+Courses that may be taken without prerequisites are: PHIL 105 Introduction to Logic; PHIL 110 Introduction to Ethics; PHIL 115 Practical Issues in Ethics; PHIL 200 Ancient Philosophy; PHIL 208 Contemporary Political Philosophy; PHIL 210 Modern Philosophy; PHIL 225 Existentialism; PHIL 235 Philosophy of Law; PHIL 240 Philosophy of Religion; PHIL 270 Political Philosophy.

-- PHIL 310 Heidegger's Ontology

-- PHIL 340 Sartre and Merleau-Ponty

-- PHIL 345 Kant

-Although the following seminars are primarily for majors, they may be of interest to other advanced students as well:
+Intermediate-level courses include such courses as PHIL 120 Symbolic Logic; PHIL 215 Nineteenth-Century Philosophy; PHIL 245 Philosophy of Science; and PHIL 270 Political Philosophy.
+PHIL 310 Heidegger's Ontology; PHIL 335 Wittgenstein; PHIL 340 Sartre and Merleau-Ponty; and PHIL 345 Kant are among the more advanced courses.
+Although the seminars--PHIL 400 Ethics; PHIL 405 Epistemology; and PHIL 410 Metaphysics--are primarily for majors, they may be of interest to other advanced students as well.

-- PHIL 400 Ethics Seminar

-- PHIL 405 Epistemology Seminar

-- PHIL 410 Metaphysics Seminar

-REQUIREMENTS FOR THE MAJOR
+Requirements for the Major

+1. Course Requirements for Majors

-Four-and-one-half (4.5) units of philosophy, including the following courses:
+• 4.5 units of philosophy (9 courses), including the following courses:

-- PHIL 105 Introduction to Logic or PHIL 201 Symbolic Logic

-- PHIL 200 Ancient Philosophy

-- PHIL 210 Modern Philosophy
+PHIL 105 Introduction to Logic or PHIL 120 Symbolic Logic PHIL 200 Ancient Philosophy PHIL 210 Modern Philosophy

-One-and-a-half (1.5) units of core-area courses, one course from each of the three core areas (ethics, epistemology, metaphysics) one of which must be chosen from the following advanced seminars):
+- Three electives of the student's choice - Three core-area courses (one course from each of the three core areas--ethics, epistemology, metaphysics--one of which must be chosen from the group of advanced seminars):

-• PHIL 400 Ethics Seminar

-- PHIL 405 Epistemology Seminar - PHIL 410 Metaphysics Seminar
+PHIL 400 Ethics Seminar PHIL 405 Epistemology Seminar PHIL 410 Metaphysics Seminar